jawordpressorg/core-handbook/core/tutorials/installing-wordpress-locally/from-svn.md

 In your web browser, navigate to [http://localhost/wordpress-svn/src/](http://localhost/wordpress-svn/src/) to run the installation process.

 **For those using Windows 11**: If you have not previously installed npm and grunt you will get an error with suggested npm commands.
-Download and install nodejs from here: [https://nodejs.org/download/release/latest-v14.x/](https://nodejs.org/download/release/latest-v14.x/).
+Download and install Node.js from here: [https://nodejs.org/download/release/latest-v16.x/](https://nodejs.org/download/release/latest-v16.x/).
 Before attempting to run the suggested npm commands, open a command window and navigate to your wordpress-svn directory.
 Issue the following command: `npm install -g grunt-cli` – This installs the grunt client.
 Then add grunt to your wordpress instance using:
 `npm install grunt --save-dev`
 `npm run dev` should now complete the process of unpacking the WordPress install.